IlayMarchenko/sensors_iot_ajax/README.md

 ## The main idea  ✨

-**This challenge oriented to work with sensors on the “Sensors BoosterPack” (BME280, BMI160, BMM150, OPT3001 Ambient Light Sensor) and TI LaunchPad CC1352R1.**
+**This challenge is oriented to work with sensors on the “Sensors BoosterPack” (BME280, BMI160, BMM150, OPT3001 Ambient Light Sensor) and TI LaunchPad CC1352R1.**

 ## Content